Skip to main content

 Things to Check If ID Cannot Be Found

-• Check if there is any disconnected wiring
+• Check for any disconnected wires

 ip -details link show can0

-• The circled area in the image below shows the CAN baud rate and buffer size of the host computer
+• The circled area in the image below shows the CAN baud rate and buffer size of the host

-• The 1000000 below is the current CAN0 baud rate
+• The 1000000 below indicates the current baud rate of CAN0

-• Whether the firmware is compiled correctly
+• Confirm whether the firmware was compiled correctly

 Searching for ID